BDC Hamburger Icon

 As technology, customer service and sustainability gained vital importance in business, leaders saw a need to create additional C-level positions to manage these functions.
 Designating someone to one of these C-suite positions shows employees, customers, vendors and investors that the company considers that particular area to be of the utmost importance.

-Here are some of today’s popular modern C-suite roles.
+Here are some of today’s popular modern C-suite roles that growing businesses should consider adding, depending on their strategy and priorities.

 Chief technology officer (CTO)